Herve Bostan Amani: Club career

 Born in Broma, a village in west-central Ivory Coast, Amani spent a period in his early career with Togolese side Entente, before he moved to Serbia in summer 2017.
-In August same year, he signed three-and-a-half year professional contract with the Serbian SuperLiga side Javor Ivanjica.
+In August same year, he signed a three-and-a-half-year professional contract with the Serbian SuperLiga side Javor Ivanjica.
 Shortly after, Amani moved on six-month loan deal to Radnički Kragujevac.
 He made his professional debut in 2nd fixture match of the 2017–18 Serbian First League campaign, joining the game from the bench in 1–0 away victory over Metalac Gornji Milanovac.

-In July 2021, Amani joined Anagennisi Deryneia FC.
-However, as of 2 January 2022, he still hadn't played any official game for the club.
+In July 2021, Amani joined Anagennisi Deryneia.

+On 4 March 2023, Amani moved to Polish fourth division side Stal Brzeg on a loan until the end of the season from LZS Piotrówka, whom he joined in mid-2022.